Secure DNS Connection Settings

 3. Verify at http3.is

-Most modern browsers will automatically upgrade to H3 if the server advertises it via the 'Alt-Svc' header (which we do).
+Most modern browsers automatically upgrade to H3 if the server advertises it.
+No manual flags needed in most cases.

 Router Configuration